mathieu-benoit/asm-workshop/README.md

 - Multi-cluster?
 - MCP (control/data plane)?
 - Integrate CRfA in there?
 Or do another similar crfa-workshop?
+- Do a Neos tutorial based on this?
+Qwiklabs or Codelabs?

+## Developer setup

-## Build and run this static web site locally
+### Build and run this static web site locally

 ```
 git clone --recurse-submodules https://github.com/mathieu-benoit/asm-workshop